A^3-CodGen: A Repository-Level Code Generation Framework for Code Reuse with Local-Aware, Global-Aware, and

 \subsection{Dataset Collection}

-While there exist some benchmark datasets designed for code generation, such as~\cite{yuan2023evaluating, liu2023your, du2023classeval, ouyang2023llm, yu2023codereval}, They suffer from the following issues: 1) some of the existing datasets contain code repositories that are already present in the training corpora of popular LLMs, leading to an overestimation of the code repository-aware code generation capabilities.
+While there exist some benchmark datasets designed for code generation, such as~\cite{yuan2023evaluating, liu2023your, du2023classeval, ouyang2023llm, yu2023codereval}, they suffer from the following issues: 1) some of the existing datasets contain code repositories that are already present in the training corpora of popular LLMs, leading to an overestimation of the code repository-aware code generation capabilities~\cite{Matton2024OnLO, Yang2023UnveilingMI}.
 2) existing benchmarks only evaluate class-level or small unit test cases, which is not suitable for our research goals.
-Therefore, to address the potential risk of data leakage and accurately reflect the code generation capability, we created a new benchmark dataset, dubbed \textbf{RepoEval}.
-This decision stems from our intention to verify whether the models truly grasp $A^3$ code generation after receiving the information we provide.
+3) Based on our literature review, none of existing code generation benchmark datasets can evaluate whether $A^3$-CodGen can effectively obtain, understand, and correctly reuse three distinct types of code repository information.
+Therefore, to address the potential risk of data leakage and accurately reflect the capability of $A^3$-CodGen, we created a new benchmark dataset, dubbed \textbf{RepoEval}.
+This decision stems from our intention to verify that the model truly grasp $A^3$ code generation after receiving information we provide.